Self-Assessment Tax Return | File Your Tax

 • Student Loan Repayments

-You must note that whether or not you are repaying a student loan and details of deductions made by the employer.
+You must note whether or not you are repaying a student loan and details of deductions made by the employer.

 • A Marriage Allowance